Ancient human ancestor 'Little Foot' unveiled

 "Little Foot" is the oldest fossil hominid skeleton ever found in Southern Africa, the lead scientist examining the discovery said on Wednesday.

-The fossil skeleton takes its name from the small foot bones discovered by South African scientist Ron Clarke in 1994 when he was sorting through bones in boxes from the Sterkfontein cave system.
+The fossil skeleton takes its name from the small foot bones discovered by scientist Ron Clarke in 1994 when he was sorting through bones in boxes from the Sterkfontein cave system.
 Even then, Clarke surmised that the fossilized bones came from an Australopithecus species -- the smallish, ape-like human ancestors that roamed this part of Africa millions of years ago.

 In 1997 he found more bones in a cupboard at the medical school of the University of the Witwatersrand.
 The rest of Little Foot was found embedded in the calcified ancient cave in 1997 and the excavation, cleaning, reconstruction, casting and analysis took 20 years.
 Much of the work was done deep inside the cave system, working away at concrete-like rock called breccia, using air scribes to avoid breaking the fragile and priceless fossil remains.